MicrosoftDocs/azure-docs/articles/cognitive-services/Speech-Service/includes/quickstarts/from-file/cpp/linux.md

 ---
-title: 'Quickstart: Recognize speech, C++ (Linux) - Speech Service'
+title: 'Quickstart: Recognize speech from an audio file, C++ (Linux) - Speech Service'
 titleSuffix: Azure Cognitive Services
 description: Learn how to recognize speech in C++ on Linux by using the Speech SDK
 services: cognitive-services